Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Since 2003, The Ayco Company, L.P. has been a part of The Goldman Sachs Group, a publicly traded investment and financial holding company.
-Ayco is headquartered in Cohoes, New York, though its advisory services are also available through offices of affiliate Goldman Sachs & Co.
+Goldman Sachs Ayco (formerly known as The Ayco Company) is a fee-based advisory firm that has been part of The Goldman Sachs Group since 2003.
+The firm is headquartered in Cohoes, New York, though its advisory services are also available through offices of its affiliate, Goldman Sachs & Co.
 LLC.

-Ayco manages assets for non-high-net-worth and high-net-worth individuals, as well as pension and profit sharing plans, charitable organizations and corporations.
+The firm manages assets for non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charitable organizations and corporations.
 The firm offers employer-sponsored financial counseling, investment management and family office services.
 Most of its advisors are also broker-dealer representatives and many are insurance agents, too.

-The Ayco Company’s unusual name comes from combining the first two letters of the surnames of its founders, Bill Aydelotte and Jim Conway.
+When Goldman Sachs Ayco was first founded as The Ayco Company, the founders were Bill Aydelotte and Jim Conway.
 Formed in 1971, the company originally offered corporate-sponsored financial counseling to executives, but it expanded to all employees a decade later.
-As mentioned earlier, Goldman Sachs became the primary owner of the firm in 2003.
+As mentioned earlier, Goldman Sachs became the primary owner of the firm in 2003 and they have now rebranded the firm as of 2025.

-The Ayco Company Client Types and Minimum Account Sizes
+Goldman Sachs Ayco Client Types and Minimum Account Sizes

-The Ayco Company doesn't impose an account minimum for clients who receive discretionary management.
-However, the wrap fee program the firm sponsors requires a minimum investment of $100,000 while family office services also require a minimum investment.
+Goldman Sachs Ayco doesn't impose an account minimum for clients who receive discretionary management.
+However, the wrap fee program the firm sponsors requires a minimum investment of $100,000, while family office services also require a minimum investment.
 Financial counseling clients are not required to open an investment account.

-The firm’s institutional clients include endowments, public charities, private foundations and other nonprofit organizations through Ayco Institutional Client Solutions, or Ayco ICS.
+The firm’s institutional clients include endowments, public charities, private foundations and other nonprofit organizations as well.
 For these clients, there is a $2 million investment minimum.

 What to Watch Out For